halcyonseeker/leibowitz/README.md

   symbols into a shared library
   https://github.com/quil-lang/sbcl-librarian
 * https://archive-it.org/post/the-stack-warc-file/
-* For serving raw files in the web UI, use `Content-Disposition: attachement; filename=""` to preserve the filename when downloading...
-Or perhaps fix the URL to properly encode that?
-  Really, I should stop storing absolute IDs as absolute paths and do something with inodes and relative paths.
-* In the web interface, use https://leafletjs.com with OSM data to show maps of exif metadata from images, display GPS log files (eg, from gpslogger), and maybe various GIS formats.
-Will be harder in native though I could probably cheat by XEmbed'ing mepo or something.
 * Interesting article about categorizing data: https://web.archive.org/web/20050601013309/http://shirky.com/writings/ontology_overrated.html
 * [Memento web protocol](http://www.mementoweb.org/about/) for